letschangeourworld/pythsm_study/Javascript/Node-Red/PLC_DB.md

 1.modbustcp-read node:

-  • Reads data from the PLC at specified intervals (every 5 seconds in this example).
+  • Reads data from the PLC at specified intervals (every 5 seconds in this example).<br>
   • The server configuration node (modbustcp-server) specifies the PLC IP address and port.

 2.Function node (Format Data):

-  • Prepares the SQL query for inserting data into the MySQL database.
+  • Prepares the SQL query for inserting data into the MySQL database.<br>
   • Formats the payload to match the query parameters.

 3.MySQL node:

-  • Executes the SQL query to insert the data into the MySQL database.
+  • Executes the SQL query to insert the data into the MySQL database.<br>
   • The mydb configuration node specifies the MySQL database connection details.

 4.Debug node: